 Practitioners and scholars come together to tackle the transformation of coworking and new working spaces in the post-pandemic world

-On April 15th, 4 researchers from COST Action CA18214 'The geography of New Working Spaces and the impact on the periphery' (NeWSp) – Ignasi Capdevila, Anita Füzi, Daria Reuschke, and Chiara Tagliaro – will animate the Coworking Symposium 2021 together with other 7 speakers, focusing on the most recent studies and practical developments of the coworking and flexible workspace industry.
+On April 15th, 5 researchers from COST Action CA18214 'The geography of New Working Spaces and the impact on the periphery' (NeWSp) – Ignasi Capdevila (FR), Anita Füzi (HU), Daria Reuschke (UK), and Chiara Tagliaro (IT) – will animate the Coworking Symposium 2021 together with other 7 speakers, focusing on the most recent studies and practical developments of the coworking and flexible workspace industry.